 Benefit means a reimbursement to, or payment on behalf of, an individual.
-A benefit provided by a parish to a member of its ministry staff predominantly in respect of pastoral or related duties is exempt from FBT.
+A benefit provided by a parish to a member of its ministry staff predominantly in respect of pastoral or related duties is exempt from FBT (refer Taxation Ruling TR92/17 - www.ato.gov.au).
 Exempt fringe benefits are not reported on annual payment summaries.
+Benefits paid to non-ministry staff (eg office administrators) may be subject to FBT when the benefit paid is private in nature (eg the provision of a motor vehicle).